ignition-devs/ignition-api-8.1/CONTRIBUTING.md

 <footer>
 ```

-The `header` is mandatory and must conform to the [Conventional Commits specification](https://conventionalcommits.org/).
+The `header` is mandatory and must conform to the [Conventional Commits specification].
 Additionally, we recommend trying to keep the `header` to a maximum of 50 characters.

 The `body` is mandatory for all commits except for those of type "docs".
 When the body is present it should be wrapped at 72 characters.

 The `footer` is optional.
-The [Commit Message Footer](#commit-message-footer) format describes what the footer is used for and the structure it must have.
+The [Commit Message Footer] format describes what the
+footer is used for and the structure it must have.

 ## Commit message header